Jerome-Celle/RignonNoel.github.io/workshops/drf/content.md

 ## 2.2 - Views (Class Based View)

-Basically you need two class for each set of ressources.
+Basically you need two `class` for each set of resources.

 ```python
 url(